picoded/JavaCommons/docs/CodeConvention.md

 + Aim for 0 build warnings.
 View warnings using ant lint
 + All required files are needed to be inside the repository.
 Except for Java 7 JDK/JRE files, and dOxygen build files.
 + picodedX is reserved for experimental, and not fully formalized / tested classes.
-+ picodedTests is for test cases, and should follow the same class structure as picoded
++ picodedTests is for test cases, and should follow the same class structure as picoded.
+However all test files classes ends with _test suffix